lwbaleeiro/demeter-agro/README.md

-# Agrometria - Climate Intelligence for Agriculture
+# SmartAgroClima - Climate Intelligence for Agriculture

 ```
 python -m uvicorn app.main:app --reload
 python -m arq app.worker.WorkerSettings
 ```

-Agrometria is a web application that translates raw weather forecast data into simple, actionable insights for farmers.
+SmartAgroClima is a web application that translates raw weather forecast data into simple, actionable insights for farmers.
 Instead of just showing temperature and rain predictions, it provides specific alerts for optimal spraying windows and fungal disease risks.

 This MVP was developed to solve a specific problem: generic weather forecasts aren't enough to make critical, time-sensitive decisions on a farm.